tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

     (say, `Subscription to Remove Ads` and `<tld>.<site>.<app>.removeads`)

-    product ID must be unique - even after deleting subscription you cannot use its product ids for new subscriptions.
+    product ID must be unique - even after deleting subscription its product ID cannot be used for new subscriptions.

     > Create Subscription Group